huangli712/ZenTools/README.md

 # ZenTools

-ZenTools provides some auxliliary tools for the Zen DFT + DMFT computation framework.
+ZenTools provides some auxliliary tools which are based on the ZenCore library.
+Actually, it is one of the core components of the Zen DFT + DMFT computation framework.
+It should be integrated with the Zen framework, working together with the other components.

 This package is currently under developement. **IT DOESN'T WORK NOW!**

 ## Version

-v0.1.3-devel.210524
+v0.9.1-devel.210622

 ## License